mzaferyahsi/katniss/README.md

 Katniss consists following applications.

 ### Agent
-`agent` should be run on the machine that has direct file system access to the files.
+`agent` does file system related actions (like finding files, getting information like size and hash of the file).
+So, it should be run on the machine that has direct file system access to the files.
+Files discovered by `agent` will be sent to relevant kafka topic with the absolute path.
+If you will be running multiple agents, please make sure to have the files mounted/accessible in the same location across all agents.

 ### App
-`app` analyses the files, finds duplicates.
+`app` analyses the files (like finding duplicates) that have been discovered by agent.
-For `app` to be able to analyse files, `agent` needs to run and send the results to relevant kafka topic so `app` can read and analyse them.
+For `app` to be able to analyse files, `agent` needs to run and send the results to relevant kafka topic so `app` can do the analysis on the results.

 ## Running development environment